Adamir Jerković: Honours, decorations, awards and distinctions

 Jerković received multiple awards for his journalist work and won the first prize of the Association of Journalists of Bosnia and Herzegovina from Zenica "Golden Pen" on two occasions (in 1981 and 1983), as well as Silver Plaque "Metalurg" (in 1983).

 He also received the most important archival recognition awarded by the Archives of the Federation of BiH, "King Tvrtko the First Kotromanić Plaque", for the international presentation of Bosnia and Herzegovina, general contribution to the archives as well as the stabilization of the Archives of the Federation of BiH.
 This award was established in 2016 as a recognition which encompasses all of Bosnia and Herzegovina.

 Other

+He was elected to the Assembly of the Islamic Community in Bosnia and Herzegovina in 2023.